 An interactive H5P element has been excluded from this version of the text.
 You can view it online here: https://ecampusontario.pressbooks.pub/payforpostsecondary/?p=52#h5p-47 Modifiers can also be in the form of a phrase or a clause.
-For example, in the sentence "The snake, that we found in the garden, was yellow and black," the clause, 'that we found in the garden,' is the modifier.
+For example, in the sentence "The snake, that we found in the garden," is the modifier.
 The placement of modifiers is important to providing contextual information that can enhance the clarity of your application.
 Using modifiers appropriately is important when striving to create strong written work, such as competitive scholarship applications.
 They can be overused in two ways.